Kylie Adams-Collier

 Biography

-Her heartfelt lyrics and music are inspired by Australia’s colourful landscape, stories, people and history.
-She is a genuine storyteller.
+Described as a “painter of songs,” Kylie's heartfelt lyrics and music are inspired by Australia’s colourful landscape, stories, people and history.

-Much of her songwriting has been recognized with awards and nominations by the Australian country music industry.
+She is a genuine storyteller with much of her songwriting recognized with awards and nominations by the Australian country music industry.

 Leaving home in the late eighties to study art, Kylie discovered the raging bars of inner western Sydney and it wasn't long before she took to the stage with the promise of free beer at the Lansdowne Hotel.